paopao74cn/InMOS-DW/README.md

 More extensive description of job which can be written in markdown, as opposed to the lines above, which are in HTML
 ```
+5. Commit changes (publish) and a github pages routine will finish in the background, recompling the site and uploading your new page within a few minutes.
+If you don't see your new page in 6-7 minutes, clear your cache and cookies and re-load the Datawave page.